AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-wf-objects-from-shared-linked-in-slack.md

    >
    >The user who is sharing the link must have at least [!UICONTROL View] permissions to the report in order for you to see additional information about it.

-1. (Optional) Click the name of the report to open it in [!DNL Workfront] in a new browser tab.&nbsp;
+1. (Optional) Click the name of the report to open it in [!DNL Workfront] in a new browser tab.